sadrahoseini/vue-form/README.md

     password: 'Password must contain at least one character' });

+// set() method with second param, don't reset form and set exact fields errors passed in second parameter this.form.errors.set({
+    username: 'This username taken before',
+    password: 'Password must contain at least one character' }, [
+    // this array say only this fields should set and dont reset all errors 'username'
+]);

 // add() method will add or rewrite field error (Not refresh form errors) this.form.errors.add({
     password: 'Password must contain at least one character'